 - Phone Pfizer, Pristiq's manufacturer, to make a complaint: (800) 438-1985 in the US

-Pfizer has not provided any specific information on how to taper from a dosage of 50mg extended-release Pristiq, the usual recommended daily dosage.
+Pfizer has not provided any specific information on how to taper from a dosage of 25mg Pristiq, the lowest available dosage.

 They may suggest alternating dosages to taper Pristiq.
 Don't do this -- it's like playing ping-pong with your brain.

-File a complaint that there's no way to taper off Pristiq -- the range of dosages is inadequate.
+File a complaint about the difficulty of tapering off Pristiq -- the range of dosages is inadequate.

 - Also complain to the FDA 1-800-FDA-1088 Mon–Fri between 8:00 a.m. and 4:30 p.m.
 EST.

 OPTIONS FOR TAPERING PRISTIQ

 Since medicine knows nothing about tapering Pristiq, the following are all informal suggestions.
 Try any of them at your own risk.
 Please let us know how you do by posting in this topic.

 Cut up Pristiq tablets

-Despite the warnings not to cut it up, patients have tried cutting up Pristiq tablets to taper.
+Despite the warnings not to cut it up, patients have cut up Pristiq tablets to taper.